-Surveys human cultural, social, economic, intellectual, and political development of world civilizations.
+Surveys human cultural, social, economic, intellectual, and political development of world civilizations from 1450 C.E. to 1870.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.
 F, W, Sp, Su

-HST106 World Civilization: 1870 to the present
+HST106 World Civilization: 1870 to the Present

 Surveys human cultural, social, economic, intellectual, and political development of world civilizations.
+Covers 1870 to the present.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.
 F, W, Sp, Su